 Powell River is easily accessed by land water or air.
 Located within an area of North America’s premiere boating, trophy fishing and diving destination, and next door to world famous Desolation Sound Marine Park.

-With a population of 22,000, this friendly seaside town offers ‘big city’ amenities and luxury services without the ‘big city’ parking and traffic hassles.
+With a population of 22,000, the friendly seaside town of Powell River offers ‘big city’ amenities and luxury services without the ‘big city’ parking and traffic hassles.

 A full-service hospital, medical, dental, chiropractic, physiotherapy and massage therapy clinics, health and beauty spas, a newly renovated recreation complex, full banking facilities, marine services, outdoor guides and outfitters, plus a wide range of retail outlets, art galleries, gift shops and fine dining are all within easy access.